 I am having trouble with my online classes and need some assistance.
 Where can I get some help?

 Here are some great resources on campus that can provide you with some tips for learning online:

 What if I do not have access to the necessary computer technology to participate in my online classes, cannot access the software required by my course, or have a poor Internet connection?

 If you do not have access to technology that will allow you to engage in remote instruction, please contact the Student Assistance Center in the Office of the Dean of Students.
-Please be assured that your department is currently working to determine how to address this issue for students in your major.

 Who should I contact if I have specific questions about technology?

 This semester has been very stressful.
 Am I able to use campus resources from my home?

 Yes, all of our campus resources are available to assist you remotely.